Robust Change Detection for Large-Scale Data Streams

-In addition, the detection delays of the two likelihood-ratio-based methods $N_{XS}(b,p_0)$ and $N_{Chan,2}(b,p_0)$ are extremely large, especially when the number of affected data stream is small.
-The reason is that they do not suppose that $f_{\theta_1} = N(1, 1)$ is known and are designed to be efficient against $f_{\theta} = N(\theta, 1)$ for all $\theta > 0$.
-Hence they want to detect say $f_{\theta} = N(3, 1)$ quickly as well.
-Due to the presence of outliers, a significant proportion of the observations have values close to $3$ and these two methods, $N_{XS}(b,p_0)$ and $N_{Chan,2}(b,p_0),$ will take this into the consideration and detect a possible change of distribution to $f_{\theta} = N(3, 1)$ having occurred.
-Since the detection delays of $N_{XS}(b,p_0=0.1)$ and $N_{Chan,2}(b, p_0=0.1)$ are very large, we use separate rows in Table \ref{table01} to show the standard deviation of their detection delays.

-It is also interesting to note that the MAX-scheme $N_{\alpha=0.21,\max}(b)$ and the SUM-scheme $N_{\alpha=0.21,\text{sum}}(b)$ are designed for the case when $m=1$ or $m=K$ features are affected, and Table \ref{table01} confirmed that their detection delays are indeed the smallest in their respective designed scenarios.
-However, when the number of affected features $m$ is moderate, our proposed scheme $N_{\alpha=0.21}(b,d)$ will have smaller detection delay, which implies our proposed scheme with soft-thresholding transformation could be more robust to the number of affected features.
+It is also interesting to note that the MAX-scheme $N_{\alpha=0.51,\max}(b)$ and the SUM-scheme $N_{\alpha=0.51,\text{sum}}(b)$ are designed for the case when $m=1$ or $m=K$ features are affected, and Table \ref{table01} confirmed that their detection efficinecys are indeed the largest in their respective designed scenarios.
+However, when the number of affected features $m$ is moderate and is arround $10$, our proposed scheme $N^{(soft)}_{\alpha=0.51}(b,d)$ and $N^{(r)}_{\alpha=0.51}(b)$ have larger detection efficiency, which implies our proposed schemes with sum-shrinkage technique could be more robust to the number of affected features.